bootdotdev/blog/content/backend/backend-engineer-vs-data-engineer.md

 ### What does a data engineer do?

-As a data engineer, your job is to build systems that collect, manage, and convert data into usable information.
+As a data engineer, [your job](https://www.stratascratch.com/blog/what-does-a-data-engineer-do-and-what-they-dont-do/) is to build systems that collect, manage, and convert data into usable information.
 This information is **used by data scientists** and business analysts to interpret and turn into actionable insights.
-This is an interesting point - as a data engineer you're often building tools and systems to allow data scientists to do their jobs.
+This is an interesting point - as a data engineer, you're often building tools and systems to allow data scientists to do their jobs.

 This itself causes a little bit of confusion – many people believe that data scientists are responsible for collecting the data themselves – but suffice it to say it's a maturing field and more fine-grained specializations are evolving.